kigsmtua/kigsmtua.github.io/_posts/2019-08-24-build-a-messenger-clone-in-django.markdown

 ![Running Hello world application]({{site.baseurl}}/assets/img/webapp.png)

-Congraculations!
+congratulations!
 You are on the first step to building a messenger clone app
 ---